pairinteraction/pairinteraction/docs/installation/installation.rst

 Note that every command `pairinteraction ...` can also be run via `python3 -m pairinteraction ...`.

-**Using pairinteraction as a Python Library:** For usage examples of the Python library, visit the :ref:`tutorial-api` section of the documentation.
+**Using PairInteraction as a Python Library:** For usage examples of the Python library, visit the :ref:`tutorial-api` section of the documentation.

 **Using the Graphical User Interface (GUI):** The graphical user interface can be started by executing